VCG/compresso/README.md

 ![Compression Performance of Connectomics Datasets](/experiments/figures/compression-performance.png?raw=true)

 Compression ratios of general-purpose compression methods combined with Compresso and Neuroglancer.
-Compresso paired with LZMA yields the best compres- sion ratios for all connectomics datasets (left) and in average (four out of five) for the others (right).
+Compresso paired with LZMA yields the best compression ratios for all connectomics datasets (left) and in average (four out of five) for the others (right).